soos-io/kb-docs/CSA/AzureDevOps.md

 <img src="../assets/img/azure-task.png">

 - Select Container Security Analysis (CSA) for the Scan Type parameter
 - Configure the SOOS variables, either directly in the yaml section or in the Task variables section.
-Use the API Key and Client ID values you collected from the SOOS App.
+Use the API Key and Client ID values you found on the [SOOS App integration page.](https://app.soos.io/integrate/containers)

-Make sure to also set the Display Name, Project Name (which groups scans together), Target Uri and Scan mode parameters.
+Be sure to set the Display Name, Project Name (which groups scans together) and Target image parameters.

 <img src="../assets/img/csa-azure-variables.png">